Meena Kumari: Completion of Pakeezah (1956–72)

 The idea for Pakeezah came into existence in 1954, followed by its muhrat in 1956.
 Kumari was determined to complete the film and, aware of having limited time left to live, went out of her way to complete it early.
 Despite the rapid deterioration of her health, she made the finishing touches to her performance.

 Pakeezah had a grand premiere on 3 February 1972 at Maratha Mandir theatre in central Bombay, and the prints were carried on a decked-up palanquin.
 The film was finally released on the following day, 4 February 1972.
 Pakeezah enjoyed a successful run of 33 weeks and even celebrated its silver jubilee.
 Kumari posthumously received her twelfth and last Filmfare nomination for Pakeezah.
-Bengal Film Journalists' Association Awards bestowed the Special Award to Meena Kumari for Pakeezah in 1973.
+Bengal Film Journalists' Association Awards bestowed the Special Award to Kumari for Pakeezah in 1973.

 Career as a playback singer

 Kumari was also a playback singer.
 She sang as a child artist for films like Bahen until 1945.
 As a heroine, she sang for films like Duniya Ek Sarai (1946), Piya Ghar Aaja (1948), Bichchade Balam (1948) and Pinjre Ke Panchhi (1966).
 She also sang for Pakeezah (1972), however, the song was not used in the film and was later released in the album Pakeezah-Rang Ba Rang (1977).